bmoore235/pytglue/README.md

 Unofficial Python Wrapper for IT Glue.

 It goes without saying, but you are responsible for your own environment.
-It is possible to cause major issues with your data while using the API if you are not careful.
+It is possible to cause major issues with your ITGlue data while using the API if you are not careful.

 ## Requirements:
 Requests